Deliacolaco/deliacolaco.github.io/_projects/01-gym-customer-segmentation.md

 After cleaning and scaling the data, I used the Elbow Method and Silhouette Analysis to determine the optimal number of clusters.
 I then applied K-Means clustering as the primary method and Agglomerative clustering for validation.
 Each segment was profiled across demographic and behavioural features to support business interpretation.

 ## Key Findings

-The analysis identified three customer segments:

 1. Youthful, Economically-Conscious Individuals — younger members with price sensitivity; highest churn risk
 2. Wealthy Metropolitan Executives — high income, low visit frequency; receptive to premium add-ons
 3. Knowledgeable Suburban Adults — consistent, family-oriented members; strongest retention base

 ## Business Recommendations

-Each segment was matched with targeted marketing actions:

 - Segment 1: Digital-first, budget membership tiers and referral incentives to improve retention
 - Segment 2: Premium wellness packages and off-peak executive services to increase visit frequency
 - Segment 3: Family and community membership bundles to deepen loyalty